 The new Land Use Bylaw 2022-12 was adopted by Council on November 28, 2022 following the public hearing held earlier that evening.
-The new Bylaw will be in force and effect on January 1, 2023.
-Any development permit applications received on or after that date will be reviewed against the requirements of Land Use Bylaw 2022-12.
+The new Bylaw came in force and effect on January 1, 2023.
+Any development permit applications received from that date forward will now be reviewed against the requirements of Land Use Bylaw 2022-12.

-The new Bylaw is now available in its entirety for review in the drop downs below.
+The new Bylaw as well as a list of related Frequently Asked Questions (FAQs) is now available for review in the drop downs below.
 A paper copy is also available for review at the Town Office.
 As this is the Town's largest bylaw, we have also prepared summaries of the highlights of Land Use Bylaw 2022-12.